-Safety at sea is a universal responsibility, both of the ship and at a personal level.
-We have previously seen what are the personal life-saving appliances that can be used at sea.
-In this article, we supplement the list with some additional equipment that can be used to ensure the further safety of seafarers.
+Safety at sea is a universal responsibility and necessity, of both – the ship and at a personal level.
+We have previously seen what are the life-saving appliances that can be used at sea.

-There are three types of lifeboats that are generally mandatory on ships, free-fall boats, partially-covered lifeboats, and totally-covered lifeboats.
-Per the SOLAS convention, every ship is expected to have enough lifeboats to secure 1.5 times the number of people present on the ship.
+They are further classified into free-fall boats, partially-covered lifeboats and totally-covered lifeboats.
+Abiding by the SOLAS convention, each vessel must have enough lifeboats to secure 1.5 times the number of people on board.

-Totally covered lifeboats are watertight, with access through hatches that can be opened from both sides.
-The advantage of totally-covered boats is that they safeguard occupants from extreme temperatures while allowing people to navigate from within.
+Totally covered lifeboat is used most commonly.
+They are watertight, with access through hatches that can be opened from both sides.
+The advantage is that they safeguard occupants from extreme temperatures while allowing people to navigate from within.

-All boats and ships should have well-maintained davit systems, inspected regularly from time to time, to ensure that the lifeboat and liferaft stowage/release systems are fully functional.
+All boats and ships should have well-maintained davit systems, inspected regularly from time to time, to ensure that the lifeboat and liferaft stowage/release systems are operational at times of emergencies.

 4. Line-throwing devices